dovrosenberg/fvtt-fcb-backend/README.md

     https://cloud.google.com/sdk/docs/install

 3. Create a service account and get credentials
-  - Inside the project dashboard, navigate to "IAM & Admin"
+  - Navigate to "IAM & Admin" in the dashboard or via this link: https://console.cloud.google.com/iam-admin/
+  - Make sure you have the right project selected at the top, still
   - On the left side, select "Service Accounts"
   - Create a new service account:
-    - Name: fcb-backend-service
+    - Name (step 1): fcb-backend-service
-    - Roles:
+    - Roles (step 2 - you can type these in the role box to find them, then click "Add another role"; you need the roles that exactly match these names):
       - Cloud Run Admin
       - Storage Admin
       - Service Account User
-    - No need to grant users access
+    - No need to grant users access (step 3)
-  - Click on the new user and under "Add Key" select "Create new key"; select JSON
+  - In the list of users, click the email address of the new user.
+Under "Keys" | "Add Key", select "Create new key"; select JSON and hit create
-  - Download the key file - move it into a temporary directory you'll be using below to deploy, and name it `gcp-service-key.json`
+  - This will download the key file to your browser - move it into a temporary directory you'll be using below to deploy, and name it `gcp-service-key.json`

   4. Create accounts at openai.com and replicate.com